oimodeler/oimodeler/docs/source/getting_started.rst

   :alt: Alternative text

 After a few hundred steps most walkers converge to a position with a good reduced chi2.
-HOwever, from that figure will clearly see that:
+However, from that figure will clearly see that:

 - not all walkers have converge after 2000 steps
 - some walkers converge to a solution that gives significantly worst chi2